News and Events

-Women who are presently serving as educational leaders and women who aspire to educational leadership.
+Women who are serving as educational leaders and women who aspire to educational leadership.

 The registration fee includes a light breakfast and specially catered lunch.
 The registration fee is non-refundable.
-The fee for currently enrolled SCSU Students in Educational Leadership and Administration programs is not set yet and students are encouraged to enroll in EDAD 697 for 1 credit.
+The fee for students in St. Cloud State's Educational Leadership and Administration programs is not set yet.
+Students are encouraged to enroll in EDAD 697 for one credit.

 Minnesota Association of Secondary School Principals

 St. Paul, MN 55108